Upload files from S3 into Multi FileFeeds

 | Upload fails with source access denied | Your role cannot read the source bucket or object. | Check s3:ListBucket, s3:GetObject, object path, and any KMS decrypt grants. |

-Upload returns 409 Conflict | The same S3 URI or filename already exists in the import. | Use a different object URI or start a new import. |
+Upload returns 409 Conflict | The same S3 URI or filename already exists. | Use a different object URI or start a new import. |

-| Upload succeeds slowly | Large files use multipart copy. | Keep the source bucket in the same AWS region as your OneSchema deployment when possible. |
+| Upload succeeds slowly | Large files use multipart reads and uploads. | Keep the source bucket in the same AWS region as your OneSchema deployment when possible. |

 Limits